Pre-Requisites

 Minikube is Kubernetes in a bottle.

-Instead of provisioning a full-blown cluster, it will create a virtual machine on your local system, and provision a small, single-node cluster inside it.
-As it puts the operating system in a VM, Minikube itself can run on all major operating systems, including Windows and macOS.
+Instead of provisioning a full-blown cluster, it will create a Docker (or similarly compatible) container or a virtual machine on your local system, and provision a small, single-node cluster inside it.
+Minikube can run on all major operating systems, including Windows and macOS.

 Instead of duplicating the effort, documenting how to get Minikube up and running, we leave this to the excellent documentation of Minikube itself.